bright/new-www/content/projects/building-iot-based-water-quality-monitoring-system-for-fish-transportation.md

 title_team: meet the team behind the solution
 title_case_study: dive deeper into our portfolio
 title_contact: hire us to build your unique monitoring system
-description_contact: Tell us more about your tech challeneges and we'll look for solutions!
+description_contact: Tell us more about your tech challenges and we'll look for solutions!
 Fill out the form below and we'll get back to you in 48 hours.
 order: 99
 slug: water-quality-monitoring